monsterlabs/HumanRightsTracker/README.md

 * SQLite3
 * Ruby and gems

-## Requeriments to build Database and the application for Mac
+## Requeriments to build the database and the application for Mac

 * RVM (Ruby Version Manager)
 * ruby 1.9.2-p290